-Personal Information: My name is John Roberts, and this next season (2019-2020) will be my seventh (two as varsity men’s coach and fifth as the varsity girls) year as the head coach for the Pumas.
-I have been involved with youth sports for over 33 years.
+Personal Information: My name is John Roberts, and this next season (2021-2022) will be my ninth (two as varsity men’s coach and seventh as the varsity girls) year as the head coach for the Pumas.
+I have been involved with youth sports for over 35 years.
 I have primarily coached soccer, but have also been involved with the other major sports (i.e. baseball/softball, football, basketball, track, and cross country).
 I am really looking forward to this season.
 My wife Staci and I have four children.
 My oldest two daughters are teachers; my third daughter works for EMG as a project manager and my youngest (son) works for Boeing as a supply chain manager.

 Games: We (varsity team) are attending two tournaments.
 We will have games over the Christmas break and we will be practicing.
 I expect everyone to not only attend, but to be ready to play.
 These practices are vital for our final push to the playoffs in January.

 Fund Raising: We have an awesome booster club!!!
 They would love any and all parent volunteers to help with this.
 If we don’t have parent volunteers, the children will have to pay a set amount instead of fundraising.

 Code of Conduct: The school expects all students to follow their Student Code of Conduct book before, during, and after all games, and practices.
 Any disruptive, deceptive, defiant, or obscene behavior could result in the following actions:

 3. Meeting with Athletic Director, Parent, and Coach.